 The Cultural Triangle project works in a region of 1,200 sq km (460 sq mi), including three gigantic sites and 14 sub-centers, the most populated area of the Mayan Classic.

 The Cultural Triangle project, founded in 1994, started with over 300 Guatemalan workers and 12 scientists.
 The first work carried out was at Topoxte, an island within the lake of Yaxha.
-Today the island is one of the principal points of interest in the Peten and the cooperative of the project brings many tourists by boat to the island.
+Today the island is one of the principal points of interest in the Peten, and the cooperative of the project brings many tourists by boat to the island.

 Yaxha, a Mayan city constructed at the shore of the lake with the same name, is the largest site in the area.
-Between 1994 and 2008, a multitude of important buildings were restored here.
+Between 1994 and 2008, a multitude of important buildings was restored here.

-In 1997 the work was amplified to the site of Nakum.
-This site, 18 km (11 mi) north of Yaxha, is a Mayan oasis within the dense rain forest.
-Furthermore it’s the site with the highest number of restored buildings after Tikal.
-The architecture shows strong influence from Tikal as the pyramids are very steep carrying temples and roofcombs.
+In 1997, the work was amplified to the site of Nakum.
+This site, 18 km (11 mi) north of Yaxha, is a Mayan oasis within the dense rainforest.
+Furthermore, it’s the site with the highest number of restored buildings after Tikal.
+The architecture shows strong influence from Tikal as the pyramids are very steep, carrying temples and roof combs.

-Topoxté is a pre-Columbian Maya archaeological site in the Petén Basin in northern Guatemala.
+Topoxté is a Pre-Columbian Maya archaeological site in the Petén Basin in northern Guatemala.
 As the capital of the Kowoj Maya, it was the largest of the few Postclassic Mesoamerican sites in the area.
 The ruins fall within the borders of the Cultural Triangle: Yaxhá-Nakum-Naranjo National Park.

 Archaeological investigations have revealed that the site was occupied from the Middle Preclassic right through to the Late Postclassic.

-Obsidian from the Ixtepeque source started to be used from the Terminal Classic on and is used as a diagnostic marker for dating finds to the later periods of occupation at the site, when Ixtepeque became the principal source of obsidian for Topoxte and the wider Maya lowlands.
+Obsidian from the Ixtepeque source started to be used from the Terminal Classic on and is used as a diagnostic marker for dating finds to the later periods of occupation at the site when Ixtepeque became the principal source of obsidian for Topoxte and the wider Maya lowlands.

 The site was abandoned at the end of the Classic period (ca. 900) and reoccupied during the Postclassic at approximately 1100.
-After being inhabited for a further three and a half centuries it may finally have been abandoned around 1450.
+After being inhabited for a further three and a half centuries, it may finally have been abandoned around 1450.

 Yaxhá is a Mesoamerican archaeological site in the northeast of the Petén Basin region in the modern-day department of Petén in northern Guatemala.
-Yaxhá is situated on the north sore of Lake Yaxhá.
+Yaxhá is situated on the north shore of Lake Yaxhá.
 The ruins fall within the borders of the Cultural Triangle: Yaxhá-Nakum-Naranjo National Park.

-A former ceremonial center and city of the pre-Columbian Maya civilization, Yaxhá was the third largest city in the region and experienced its maximum power during the Early Classic period (c.
+A former ceremonial center and city of the Pre-Columbian Maya civilization, Yaxhá was the third-largest city in the region and experienced its maximum power during the Early Classic period (c.
 AD 250–600).

 The city was located on a ridge overlooking Lake Yaxhá.
 The name of the city derives from the Mayan for "blue-green water."
-It is a notable survival of a Classic period place-name into the modern day.
+It is a notable survival of a Classic period place-name into the modern-day.